Linux Tutorial

 .

-Every time you make changes with the configuration file
+Every time you make changes with the configuration file, run the following command for the changes to take effect:

 -